Skip to main content

 Medicare counseling

 What it helps with: The Wyoming State Health Insurance Information Program can help people with Medicare questions.
-CMS lists WSHIIP as Wyoming’s State Health Insurance Assistance Program and describes it as personalized health insurance counseling on its WSHIIP contact page.
+CMS lists WSHIIP contact information and describes the program as personalized health insurance counseling.

 Who may qualify: Medicare beneficiaries, people close to Medicare age, caregivers, and family helpers can ask for counseling.